 Year round there are concerts, festivals and other fun events going on.
 Lodging ranges from economically friendly to downright opulent.
+There are plenty of commercial businesses in town, with a range of shopping, dining and lodge.

-Being a part of the low lands of the side of the Rocky Mountains, Avon has seen the pioneering history of Colorado.
 Just like most towns in Colorado, the early settlers in the region were the Ute Indians.
 The first Anglo-Americans who visited the area were not mainly looking to create a town out of Avon.
 They were merely trapping beavers to develop a fur reserve, which they sell in the city.

 In 1845, Adventurer John Charles Fremont and his expedition team went to the Eagle River and caught a “buffalo fish.”
 Because of this discovery, they had hoped to find other species in the river and decided to create a riverside camp that they named “William’s Fishery.”

 It wasn’t until the early 1880s that the town has started looking more like a community.
-George A. Townsend bought 160 acres of land to build his home (which stretched over Eagle River and Beaver Creek).
+George A. Townsend bought 160 acres of land to build his home, which stretched over Eagle River and Beaver Creek.
 Townsend decided to call this part of his property “Avondale,” but it eventually transformed into Avon.